Disability Video Phone

 - Audio sockets to support hearing-aid amplifiers

-Enables extra high volume, lip reading, sign language, video relay, communication cards, and the ability to be alerted about incoming calls throughout the home.
+Enables extra high volume, lip reading, sign language, use of communication cards, and the ability to be alerted about incoming calls throughout the home.

 For low vision, cataracts or colour blindness:

-- IFTTT interface to external alerting devices (incoming-call alert)*
+- Support for an external vibrating alerting devices (incoming-call alert)

 - Flashing screen during incoming call ringing